ihommani/ihommani.github.io/content/technical/pelican.md

 Moreover, there are plenty of [them](http://pelicanthemes.com/ "themes") hosted by gitHub.
 Pelican gives you a tool to manage themes installation and uninstall with pelican-theme CLI.
 If you want to change your UI, you only have to change a metadata in the configfile and boom.
 To bypass the theme, there is a possibility generate custom pages besides your blog entries.
 You can point any Jinja2 template file with a path pointing to the file and the destination path for the generated file.
+Pelican also provide a usefull command *pelican-theme* to manage themes properly.

 *   *Internationalisation*